Swim England London Awards15 October 2019

 Nominations can be made by the Swim England London Board Members and Discipline Committee Chairman.

 The recipients must have worked for the Region for the required number of years in each of the categories.
 They may be Secretaries/Managers, Committee members, officials or poolside helpers.
 (Technical and Non-Technical)

-Awards will be made each year at the ACM.
+Awards will be made each year during the presentation of the Regional Awards.

 Silver Pins were awarded to: